huynguy-db/arcion-docs/content/docs/arcion-on-premises-ui/installation-and-setup.md

 2. [Place the license file](#environment-configuration) appropriately.
 3. Download the [required libraries](#download-required-libraries) and place them appropriately.

-To start both of the required containers for the on-premises UI,  run the following commands:
+To start both of the required containers for the On-premises UI,  run the following commands:

 ```sh
 cd /usr/local/arcion/onpremui